Northeast Georgia Medical Center

 Scope of Program

-The Compass Program supports the nursing student’s transition into the clinical setting.
+The COMPASS PCT Program supports the nursing student’s transition into the clinical setting.
 The Program will be managed by the Resource Pool partnered with Educational Services.
-The COMPASS PCTs will be assigned to Medical, Surgical, and Cardiology units based on need.
-They will be oriented and work at NGMC Gainesville, NGMC Braselton, and NGMC Barrow.
+The COMPASS PCTs will be assigned to Medical and Surgical units based on need.
+They will be oriented and work at NGMC Gainesville and NGMC Braselton.

 Number of Senior Nursing Students Accepted